How To Cancel Out Logs

 5. Handling Different Bases:

 When dealing with logarithms of different bases, the change of base formula becomes crucial.
-This allows you to convert all logarithms to a common base, simplifying further manipulation.
+The result?
+You get to convert all logarithms to a common base, simplifying further manipulation.

 We can rewrite this using the change of base formula (using base 10 for simplicity):